AvayaExperiencePlatform/omni-sdk-android/messaging.md

 This document will guide you through the installation and usage of the AXP Messaging module.
 Let's get started!

-### :warning: Disclaimer

-    Installing, downloading, copying or using this SDK is subject to terms and conditions available in the LICENSE file
-## Installation

-Before you can start using the Messaging SDK, there are a few setup steps you need to complete.

-### Provisioning Requirements

-First, ensure that the messaging integration provisioning requirements are met.
-This involves providing the `integrationId`, a valid JWT Token Provider, and an Application Key `appkey` during the [initialization process](https://developers.avayacloud.com/avaya-experience-platform/docs/digital-channel-javascript-sdk-overview#initialization).

-For detailed instructions on how to provision the messaging integration, obtain the `integrationId` and `appkey`, and generate a valid JWT Token, please refer to [this guide](https://developers.avayacloud.com/avaya-experience-platform/docs/digital-channel-chat-sdk-provisioning).

 ### Adding the AXP Messaging Module to Your Project

 The AXP Messaging module is distributed as a Maven artifact.
 To include it in your project, you need to add the following lines to your `build.gradle` file: